bradleeharr/WifiLocalization/README.md

 # Wifi-RSSI-Localization
- ESP32 using WiFi received signal strength indicator, estimating path loss and calculating distance.
+This is a short project using an ESP32 that pulls the WiFi received signal strength indicator.
+The measured WiFI signal power is capable of roughly estimating path loss and calculating distance.

 ## Theory
 The received signal strength indicator (RSSI) is a common metric used in wireless communications to establish the reliability of a communication signal.